Paddy Finucane: Royal Air Force

-World War II
+Second World War

 Finucane spent the winter of 1939–40 gaining as much flight practice as possible.
 He was unable to gain any hours in fighter aircraft.
 He was abruptly transferred to the practice and parachute test flight centre at RAF Henlow.
 He had to settle for making trips around airfields in an antiquated Vickers Virginia, as a co-pilot ferrying engineers and ground crew from 16 September 1939.
 That month German forces invaded Poland on 1 September, prompting Britain and France to declare war on Germany, and beginning the war in Europe.
 Finucane's piloting skills were far from being at the acceptable level for a fighter pilot.
 He continued in this trend until May 1940, when he was assigned to flying Miles Magister training aircraft.

 In May, German forces began the Battle of the Netherlands and the Battle of Belgium which fell quickly.
 In June France collapsed.
 Fighter Command now needed an influx of pilots, after losses in Western Europe.
 Finucane's flying had improved and on 27 June 1940, he was posted to 7 Operational Training Unit (7 OTU), at RAF Hawarden near Chester.
 Finucane was to convert onto Supermarine Spitfires, while awaiting a fighter squadron posting.
 Finucane made his first flight in a Spitfire on 3 July 1940 and made 26 such flights in nine days.
 The pilots were tested on radio transmission, handling, formation flying and aerobatics.
 On 11 July 1940 he was permitted just one firing practice.
 At the end of his stay at 7 OTU, he had logged 2 hours 40 minutes on the Magister, 2 hours 25 minutes on the Fairey Battle, 15 minutes on the Hawker Hurricane and 22 hours and 20 minutes on the Spitfire.